The applications for your latest job role have all come in; so find out how to start reviewing them here

 How much time has the candidate spent with each previous employer?
 Does the candidate appear 'flighty', or do they appear loyal, hard-working and persistent?
 Does their job history indicate a natural progression and drive?
 Are they on their way up the ladder, or just moving sideways?

 Bear in mind that in some industries frequent changes of employer are more common.
-Our latest salary and market insight reveals the trends in each sector.

 Has the candidate moved industry more than once?
 Is breadth of experience something your company values or do you consider it a hindrance to success?